SaraIsachari/K2View-Academy/articles/15_web_services/17_Graphit/07_invoking_graphit_files.md

 - by passing a map as a parameter in which the parameters and their values will have been stored as key/value pairs
 - by passing a list of arguments and then loop over that list

-More over when designing your web-service you can rely on [all the REST APIs and requests] <a href="/articles/15_web_services/12_Supported_Verbs_Get.md"></a> supported generally supported by webservices.
+More over when designing your web-service you can rely on [all the REST APIs and requests](<a href="/articles/15_web_services/12_Supported_Verbs_Get.md"></a>) supported generally supported by webservices.
 You can therefore design complex schemes whereby different graphit files can be invoked depending on the data you are retrieving from your sources or LUI.